Polaris America Turbines are exceptionally versatile and can be configured to fit an array of applications. With industry best power to weight ratio,

-National Renewable Energy Laboratories.
-As part of this project, extensive computer modeling and field testing was done to
+Renewable Energy Laboratories.
+As part of this project, extensive computer modeling and field testing was done to ensure a

-ensure a safe design.
-All of Skystream's testing was done to internationally accepted standards for small wind safety
+safe design.
+All of Skystream's testing was done to internationally accepted standards for small wind safety and reliability.

-blades less aerodynamic, so that they turn more slowly.
-Typically, ice will drop to the base of the generator tower and is
+so that they turn more slowly.
+Typically, ice will drop to the base of the generator tower and is not dangerous.

 More reading: Download the "Small Wind & Your Neighborhood" fact sheet.